This repository is under review for potential modification in compliance with Administration directives.

 Role of p38 MAPK in Mediating AD-Associated Myelin and Synaptic Changes

-Myelin sheaths are an important component of nerve cells and are required for them to function properly.
-Loss of myelin is one of the first changes to occur in the Alzheimer’s disease (AD) brain, and this subsequently worsens cognitive decline and AD pathology.
-Using AD model mice, Dr. Frazier and colleagues will test if suppressing brain inflammation can reduce myelin deterioration and slow AD progression.
-The team will also evaluate myelin loss in AD patients across varying disease stages using clinical samples from the UK-ADRC.
+Hilaree Frazier, PhD, at the University of Kentucky ADRC, is studying the early loss of myelin from nerve cells in the brain in Alzheimer's disease.
+Myelin forms an insulating sheath around neurons, functioning much like insulation on electrical wires.
+Loss of myelin is one of the first changes to occur in the Alzheimer's disease brain, and this subsequently worsens memory decline and disease progression.
+Using Alzheimer's disease model mice, Dr. Frazier will test whether suppressing brain inflammation can reduce myelin deterioration and slow disease progression.
+Dr. Frazier's team will also use clinical samples to study myelin loss across different disease stages.

 Valentina Garbarino, PhD